bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

   and object, usually by being declared inside of that object, or attached to that object's prototype.
 Methods must be invoked through an object, while functions can be invoked independently.

+3. What is closure?
+  Closure refers to the way in which functions can access data outside of their local scope.
+If a function is nested inside of another function, the nested function can access any data from the outside function.
+This is done with lexical scoping, which means that the function will remember that data as it was in the original function declaration, not the state of that data at the time of invoking.